Question:“Just found week old cat poop on carpet in the back of the closet. How do I get it out?”

-If some remains stuck to the carpet you can carefully “comb” out the dried stuff with a hard, flat plastic tool, like a teaspoon or you can try a hair comb to “lift” the carpet weave.
+If the poop is already dry and some remains stuck to the carpet after you pick it up, you can carefully “comb” out the dried stuff with a hard, flat plastic tool, like a teaspoon or you can try a hair comb to “lift” the carpet weave.
 Be careful not to pull at the carpet or scrape too hard as you will end up disturbing the weave of the carpet and that area will look fuzzy.

 You can also lay a wet paper towel over the area to dampen it, then pull the pieces between your fingertips with the paper towel.